HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2_authoring/usage.md

 - The Advanced Search Filter feature allows users to refine search results using multiple filter conditions.
 It provides a simple way to narrow down large sets of data by applying filters such as Author, Status, and Last Modified.

-1. To access the advance search filters, click the **filter icon** at the top-right corner of the page.
+1. To access the advanced search filters, click the **filter icon** at the top-right corner of the page.

     ![](../../assets/HCL_SearchV2_Authoring_Advance_Search_Filter_Panel_Enable.png)